IljaTsapkov/HBase/README.md

 To scan only 1 row u can use `scan 'newtbl', 'r1'` and it will show you information about this exact row.

+We can also check if our table is enabled using this command `is_enabled 'newtbl'`, we have it enabeld so you will see true but now we can try to disable it using `disable 'newtbl'`.

+And if we  try to scan it now we will get an error, so once it's disabled u can't do anything with it.